Manato1fg/PyLuxE/README.md

 # PyLuxE

-PyLuxE [paɪˈlʌksɪ] is a foundational framework for diffraction-based optical netoworks research, including optical neural network.
+PyLuxE [paɪˈlʌksɪ] is a foundational framework for diffraction-based optical networks research, including optical neural network.
 PyLuxE offers a flexible and modular design, enabling seamless integration of new models and algorithms.
 Additionally, experiments are managed by a robust and adaptable configuration system, ensuring that they can be easily reproduced by others.

 ## Structure